HomeHome Repair & DIY5 Ways to Repair Cracks in Walls and Concrete

 Can You Plaster over Cracked Walls?

 Yes, you can plaster over cracked walls.
 First, clean the crack and remove any loose material.
 If necessary, widen the crack for better adhesion.
 Apply a bonding agent for deep cracks, then spread plaster over the crack using a putty knife.
-Smooth the surface and let it dry completely.
+Even out the surface and let it dry fully.
 Once dry, sand the area and finish with primer and paint for a seamless repair.

 Does Primer Fill in Cracks?